valkey-io/valkey-doc/docs/interact/programmability/lua-debugging.md

 ## Inspecting the program state with `print` and `eval`

-While the `redis.debug()` function can be used in order to print values directly from within the Lua script, often it is useful to observe the local variables of a program while stepping or when stopped into a breakpoint.
+While the `server.debug()` function can be used in order to print values directly from within the Lua script, often it is useful to observe the local variables of a program while stepping or when stopped into a breakpoint.